ryvnlee/Web-Inventory-Application/README.md

 Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

 -Added a unit test using the "upperBounds" method and passed in PartTest.java on lines 160-167\
--Added a unit test using the "lowerBounds" method and passed in PartTest.java on lines 169-176\
+-Added a unit test using the "lowerBounds" method and passed in PartTest.java on lines 169-176

 ## PART J
 Remove the class files for any unused validators in order to clean your code.

+-Removed the DeletePartValidator.java class as it was not used